Why Migrate to Microsoft Azure?

 • Make it easy for employees to access their apps and devices with a single sign-on, extending local user identities and permissions to the cloud.

-• Benefit from Microsoft security, which has the largest portfolio of security and compliance certifications—more than any other cloud provider.
+• Benefit from Microsoft security, which has the most extensive security and compliance certifications portfolio—more than any other cloud provider.

 The top four security features in Azure are:

-1. Identity and access management (IAM): Defend against malicious login attempts and safeguard credentials with risk-based access controls, identity protection tools, and strong authentication options — without disrupting productivity.
+1. Identity and access management (IAM): Defend against malicious login attempts and safeguard credentials with risk-based access controls, identity protection tools, and robust authentication options — without disrupting productivity.

 2. Multi-factor authentication: Azure Multi-Factor Authentication (MFA) helps safeguard access to data and applications while maintaining simplicity for users.
 It provides additional security by requiring a second form of authentication.

-3. Azure site recovery service: Site Recovery helps ensure business continuity by keeping business apps and workloads running during outages.
+3. Azure site recovery service: Site Recovery helps ensure business continuity by running business apps and workloads during outages.
 Site Recovery replicates workloads running on physical and virtual machines (VMs) from a primary site to a secondary location.
-If an outage occurs at your primary site, you fail over to secondary location, and access apps from there.
+If an outage occurs at your prior site, you fail over to a secondary location and access apps from there.

 4. Backup service: The Azure Backup service keeps your data safe and recoverable by backing it up to Azure.